denisecase/datafun-01-getting-started/README.md

 ### Install Git (for managing code and data files)

 1. Installing new tools from the web can be a bit painful, but it's a very valuable, widely-used skill.
-1. Read a little bit about Git at <https://git-scm.com/>.
+1. Read a bit about Git at <https://git-scm.com/>.
 1. DO NOT install GitHub Desktop (we'll use VS Code instead) - see the official instructions for your operating system.
 1. Install Git by clicking the recommended download button for your machine.
 "Standalone installer 64 bit" is a common choice on Windows.
 1. This guide has more information (do NOT install GitHub Desktop): <https://github.com/git-guides/install-git>.